blynkkk/blueprints/WioTerminal Edgent/README.md

 ## 3. Prepare the Firmware and Upload It to Your Device

 When using Blynk, you need to place TemplateID, TemplateName, AuthToken, and WiFi credentials in your sketch.
 We will provide you with the sketch with the two first already included, and the latter two will be included automatically during device activation - this scenario is possible because we are using [Blynk.Edgent](https://docs.blynk.io/en/blynk.edgent/overview) in this project.
-Follow the next steps:
+Follow the steps below.

 1. Click on the Activate device action in the Template Home tab (this tab should open automatically once you've pressed the Use Blueprint button)
 2. Download zip arhive